-(In millions) 2019 2018 Balance at beginning of year \$ 80.8 \$ 108.7 Additions for tax positions of the current year 7.5 11.5 Reductions for tax positions of prior years, net (6.7) (23.1) Settlements with tax authorities (1.9) (6.6) Expirations of statutes of limitations (8.0) (5.9) Changes due to translation of foreign currencies (1.8) (3.8) Balance at end of year \$ 69.9 \$ 80.8
+(In millions) 2020 2019 Balance at beginning of year \$ 69.9 \$ 80.8 Additions for tax positions of current year 6.5 7.5 Additions (reductions) for tax positions of prior years, net 5.2 (6.7) Settlements with tax authorities (3.3) (1.9) Expirations of statutes of limitations (8.7) (8.0) Changes due to translation of foreign currencies 2.4 (1.8) Balance at end of year \$ 72.0 \$ 69.9

-It is reasonably possible that, during the next 12 months, we may realize a decrease in our uncertain tax positions, including interest and penalties, of approximately \$19 million, primarily as a result of audit settlements and closing tax years.
+It is reasonably possible that, during the next 12 months, we may realize a decrease in our uncertain tax positions, including interest and penalties, of approximately \$10 million, primarily as a result of audit settlements and closing tax years.

 The amount of income taxes we pay is subject to ongoing audits by taxing jurisdictions around the world.
 Our estimate of the potential outcome of any uncertain tax issue is subject to our assessment of the relevant risks, facts, and circumstances existing at the time.
-We believe that we have adequately provided for reasonably foreseeable outcomes related to these matters.
+We believe we have adequately provided for reasonably foreseeable outcomes related to these matters.
 However, our future results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved, which may impact our effective tax rate.
-The final determination of tax audits and any related legal proceedings could materially differ from amounts reflected in our tax provision and the related liabilities.
-As of the date the 2019 Consolidated Financial Statements are being issued, we and our U.S. subsidiaries have completed the IRS' Compliance Assurance Process Program through 2016.
-With some exceptions, we and our subsidiaries are no longer subject to income tax examinations by tax authorities for years prior to 2009.
+The final determination of tax audits and any related legal proceedings could materially differ from amounts reflected in our tax provision for (benefit from) income taxes and the related liabilities.
+To date, we and our U.S. subsidiaries have completed the IRS' Compliance Assurance Process Program through 2017.
+With limited exceptions, we are no longer subject to income tax examinations by tax authorities for years prior to 2010.